 Treatment choice will depend on the outcome of the evaluation.
 Most people do well with psychotherapy, but some require treatment with antidepressants in addition to psychotherapy.
-Depression is associated with school and interpersonal problems.
-It is also correlated with increased incidence of suicidal behavior, violent thoughts, alcohol, early pregnancy, tobacco and drug abuse.
 The signs and symptoms of depression often vary from one person to the next.

 Depression is sometimes accompanied by a general shift in the patient’s attitude and outlook.
 Depression is not simply something that will go away on its own.
 There’s no shame associated with seeking help, and depression is not a sign of weakness or not being strong enough.
 Depression is one of the easier medical conditions to treat.